replicatedhq/replicated-docs/docs/reference/cron-expressions.md

 ## Special Characters

-Replicated uses the cron v3 Go library.
-For more information about usage, see [cron](https://pkg.go.dev/github.com/robfig/cron/v3).
+Replicated uses an external cron Go library.
+For more information about it's usage, see [cron](https://pkg.go.dev/github.com/robfig/cron/v3).

 The following table describes the supported special characters: